(data choirs: marginalia)

 I showed her Secrets – Morning’s Nest -, c.
 1862 (Fr346A)

 According to the Snell meteorological record, in June 1864 the temperatures averaged in the mid-to-high 60s, but rose briefly into the 90s.
 And while the first half of the month was dominated by fair days with occasional showers on June 1, 2, 5, 6, 9, and 12, the second half of the month was hotter, with many days marked as dry, dusty, smoky.
 The end of the month was afflicted by severe drought.
-While the largest number of days—June 3, 4, 7, 8, 13, 14, 15, 16, 17, 18, 19, 21, 22, 24, 25, 26, 28, 29, 30—were quiet, with no perceptible weather sounds, a cold wind on June 10 was followed by frost the next day, and wind, this time a drought wind, came again on June 27.
-Stratus clouds were most often in the skies above.
+While a great many days were meteorologically quiet, a cold wind on June 10 was followed by frost the next day, and, in the latter days of the month, smoke and haze were accompanied by drought winds.
+When clouds—almost invariably stratus—occasionally visited, they lay low and flat across the sky.

 Bird species in the scatterplot for June number just over 100, with losses of almost a third from May’s high count.

-The soundscape of aeries is a tensile net of knots and aperatures.
+The soundscape of aeries is a tensile net of knots and apertures.

 In the blind the listener listens beside a nest of Wrens.
 Their begging sounds hiss in the ear.